Partnership working in Doncaster to support children and young people’s mental health

 What the organisation did

 Having the support and authorisation from executive leads across the Doncaster partnership has ensured cross-organisation participation and buy in.
 Some members of the group had already been working together and this familiarity helped to build up those all-important relationships and trust.

 The SEMH group adapted its ways of working to hold virtual, multi-agency meetings on a weekly basis.
 Prior to the pandemic, the group would share and discuss cases where a young person had presented into the emergency department that week with suicide ideation, self-harm and /or other emotional mental health issues.
 Since the pandemic began and the group has developed, they now discuss cases where members of the SEMH group are concerned about the mental health of a child, especially if they may need admission to an inpatient CAMHS bed.
 The group takes a holistic view of what support these children and young people need, which may include CAMHS support, but could also be other support where the concern is linked to other life factors such as problems at school or with family or friendship groups.

 The intelligence gathered in these meetings is used to ensure the right support is put in place for children and young people.

-The CCG representatives bring a system-wide perspective and impartiality to the group.
-The CCG’s designated nurse for children’s safeguarding and looked-after children is a key member and can bring the influence and authority of the designated role.
+The integrated care board (ICB) representatives bring a system-wide perspective and impartiality to the group.
+The ICB’s designated nurse for children’s safeguarding and looked-after children is a key member and can bring the influence and authority of the designated role.
 The designated nurse and deputy can escalate any enduring issues that cannot be resolved as a group.
-The objective role of the CCG brings all partners together, rather than one or other partners leading the way and pushing subjective agendas.
+The objective role of the ICB brings all partners together, rather than one or other partners leading the way and pushing subjective agendas.
 The designated role has been well received by the group and is seen to help drive the work forward.

 Results and benefits